 Travel Grants for 2016 International Congress of Psychology Awarded to 18 Psychology Students and Professionals

-The following students and professors will be participating in the APA and USNC/IUPsyS mentoring program at this year's International Congress of Psychology in Yokohama, Japan:
+The following students and professors participated in the APA and USNC/IUPsyS mentoring program at this year's International Congress of Psychology in Yokohama, Japan:

 Brian Davis, CUNY

 Yarrow Dunham, Yale University

 Gwen Gardiner, University of California, Riverside

 Brielle James, Georgia State University

 Jiin Jung, Claremont Graduate University

 Lindsey Matt, Kent State

 Wei Ming Jonathan Phan, University of Illinois, Urbana-Champaign